Rafkev/clock/README.md

 # clock
-Dart console application for a company clock-in system
+Dart console application for a company clock-in system.